-Coven though it's been 50 years, the Vague traces of the Charlie Battery Guided Missile site ruins are still clear to our imaging satellite.
-This image map is taken from an altitude of 15,000 feet.
+ven though it's been 50 years, the vague traces of the Charlie Battery Guided Missile Site ruins are still clear to our imaging satellite.
+Image Map 1 is taken from an altitude of about 15,000 feet.

 The barracks and launching areas are still fairly discernible, however, the IFC has been completely obliterated due to 50 years of plowing and agriculture, so I've had to estimate its location.
-The battery certainly does have an impact on the areas landscape, but because two of the three areas are tucked back off the primary agricultural fields, they are not immediately seen.
+The battery certainly does have an impact on the overall landscape, however, because two of the three areas are placed back from the primary agricultural fields, they are not immediately seen.